 Interested parties are welcome to email or call our Program Associate, Gladys Hairston, with specific questions.
 Either she or our Program Director, Kate Shirah, will respond within a timely manner.
 However, program staff do not meet with individuals to discuss a project idea at the letter of intent stage of the application process.

-We would like to apply for a Nonprofit Capacity Building grant, but have not yet selected our consultant.
+We would like to apply for a Nonprofit Capacity Building support, but have not yet selected our consultant.
 Are we still able to submit our letter of intent or application prior to the consultant selection?
-(Posted: 5/10/2016)
+(Revised: 5/1/2017)

-For organizations applying for a capacity building grant, it is not necessary to have identified your consultant prior to submitting a letter of intent.
-However, we encourage organizations to either have their consultant selected prior to submission of their letter of intent or to have started the search process.
-Generally, capacity building grant applicants need to identify their consultant by the time they submit their application.
+When applying for Nonprofit Capacity Building funding, it is not necessary to have identified your consultant prior to submitting a letter of intent.
+All applicants invited to submit a full application need to identify their consultant by the time they submit their application.
 We have found that organizations that have not identified their consultant often don’t have a clear picture of the work to be done or how to budget appropriately for the activities to be conducted.
-In some cases, we will accept an application if a capacity building consultant has not been identified.
-Please contact Gladys Hairston (firstname.lastname@example.org or 919-838-1110 x6) to discuss your specific situation before submitting your capacity building grant application.
+In rare cases, we will accept an application for a Capacity Building grant if the consultant has not been identified.
+Please contact Gladys Hairston (firstname.lastname@example.org or 919-838-1110 x6) to discuss your specific situation before submitting your Capacity Building grant application.